По-русски

 Copyright: “Urban Helper” team, "Explore the City!" competition, Genplan Institute of Moscow, 2024.

 The authors chose an analysis method based on the type of balconies, focused on the most common panel building series I-515, and then: they took panoramic shots from Yandex, marked them, made assumptions about the occupancy of the apartment, and classified the images – all manually.
 They did, however, use a pre-trained model called Segment Anything.
 Information about the model is provided here.
 The link to its description and code, however, is no longer valid.
-UPD 25.11.2024: Yulia Rodikova, again, sent us a link that she described as valid.
+UPD 25.11.2024: Julia Rodikova, again, sent us a link that she described as valid.
 Here it is.

 Next, the authors discuss their methodology for determining the vacancy of apartments, highlighting the use of open data and the relative simplicity of the calculations as its advantages.
 Without pretending to fully understand the reasoning behind Moran’s index, which underlies spatial autocorrelation and allows the authors to bring together several assumptions, I’ll just note that the link to the code for their methodology works, and here it is.